reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

     ![](../media/lab01-task3-settings.png)

    >**Note:** If you're unable to see the **Endpoints** option in the Settings menu, please allow 10-15 minutes for it to potentially appear.
-If it doesn't show up after this time, don not wait proceed with the next lab i.e **Lab 2**, and upon completion, we can return to this step.
+If it doesn't show up after this time, do not wait proceed with the next lab i.e **Lab 2**, and upon completion, we can return to this step.
 Please note that Endpoints may take a few hours to be fully reflected in the Settings menu.

 1. Navigate to the **Onboarding** option in the Device Management section.